aspnetboilerplate/aspnetboilerplate/doc/WebSite/Notification-System.md

 The notification system uses **IRealTimeNotifier** to send real time notifications to users.
 This can be implemented with any type of real time communication system.
-It's implemented using **SignalR** in a seperated package.
+It's implemented using **SignalR** in a separated package.
 The [startup templates](/Templates) already have SignalR installed.
 See the [SignalR Integration document](/Pages/Documents/SignalR-Integration) for more information.